Registering your computer or networked device on the IU network

 You may register any combination of devices you wish.
 For example, in campus housing you could register your computer, smartphone, tablet, gaming console, and Internet-capable television device, or two computers, a smartphone, an e-reader, and a gaming console.

 If you need to exceed the maximum number of registered devices permitted, contact your campus Support Center.
-If you are a faculty or staff member connecting a device within your school or department, contact the IT Professional who supports your area.
+If you are a faculty or staff member connecting a device within your school or department, contact the IT Pro who supports your area.